Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity

-The Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity (known as Commissioner for LGBTIQ+ Equality for short and informally nicknamed the "Queer Commissioner") is an office in the federal Government of Germany that is tasked with promoting and defending LGBTIQ+ rights and fighting anti-LGBTIQ+ hate.
+The Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity (known as Commissioner for LGBTIQ+ Equality for short and informally nicknamed the "Queer Commissioner") is an office in the federal Government of Germany that is tasked with promoting and defending LGBTQ rights and fighting anti-LGBTQ hate.
+The incumbent has been Sophie Koch since 28 May 2025.

 The office was created by the coalition government of Chancellor Olaf Scholz in 2021.
-The inaugural holder of the office is Alliance 90/The Greens politician Sven Lehmann, who concurrently holds the office of Parliamentary State Secretary in the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
+The inaugural holder of the office is Sven Lehmann of the Alliance 90/The Greens.
 In November 2022 the federal cabinet adopted a new strategy to promote LGBTIQ+ rights and combat anti-LGBTIQ+ hate.